© 2019 Baptist Health. All Rights Reserved.

 According to the AHA, cholesterol levels are evaluated in context with your other risk factors.
 When you have your cholesterol checked, ask your doctor what your levels mean and if you should have a cholesterol goal.
 Ask about other risk factors you may need to watch out for because of your cholesterol levels.

 High blood cholesterol has no symptoms, so the only way to find out if you have it is to get a blood cholesterol test.
-All adults ages 20 and older should have a cholesterol test at least every five years.
+All adults ages 20 and older should have a cholesterol test every four to six years.

 The National Heart, Lung, and Blood Institute recommends a test called a lipid panel.
 This test provides information about levels of total cholesterol, LDL, HDL and triglycerides (another form of fat in the blood).